List of Full House and Fuller House characters: Lola Wong

 Lola Wong (portrayed by Ashley Liao) is a popular girl who is Ramona's best friend and Jackson's ex-girlfriend.
-Lola's father gets a job in Fresno and she moves.
+After her father gets a job in Fresno she moves.

 Jimmy Gibbler

 Jimmy Gibbler (portrayed by Adam Hagenbuch) is Kimmy's younger brother.
 One day, he walks into the family's backyard and hears Stephanie singing.
 The two end up kissing, and are interrupted by Kimmy who informs Stephanie that he is her brother.
 Jimmy and Stephanie begin dating.
 When Stephanie gets the news that she can have a baby via surrogacy, she thinks it's too soon in their relationship to ask him to be the father.
 After finding that out from Kimmy, he tells her that he wants to be her baby's father.
 Kimmy volunteers to be his and Stephanie's surrogate.

 In the season four finale Kimmy gives birth to their baby girl, Danielle.
-In season five Steve, Jimmy and Fernando all go in to buy a local sandwich shop when the owner Uncle Monty retires.
+In season five Steve, Jimmy, and Fernando all go in to buy a local sandwich shop when the owner Uncle Monty retires.
 Jimmy and Stephanie get married in the series finale, and the two are expecting their second child together.